aisy/abb_steak/README.md

 That does not include confirm the menu is available you can imagine how much we spend the time to order the menu right?

+## The main problem
+From my story I can conclude that the problem is :
+1. The e-menu is a digital version from the real menu (hard-book) when access on a mobile phone every menu, text, and image is small
+2. Steak menu has many options, like sauce, size, type of meat, and we must remember that option for ordered the menu.
+3. Have a gap when your order and waiting for the waiter when the restaurant is high, so make some people forget the order menu

 ## Getting Started

 This project is a starting point for a Flutter application.